codeshaine/codeshaine/README.md

 ### my goal

-That would be hmmm...!! building an useful open source projects.
+That would be hmmm...!! planning to build a terminal this year. let's see if i can do that.

 ---